zhiqi-0/Tessel/README.md

 # Tessel

-Tessel is a schedule composer that searches efficient pipeline schedules for various operator placement strategies of large DNN models.
+Tessel is designed for training large models with advanced pipeline schedules.
+It searches efficient pipeline schedules given by any operator placement strategies of large DNN models.

 A large DNN model can be represented by a dataflow graph with operators as nodes and tensors as edges.
 Each operators can be placed on one arbitrary device or multiple devices (using tensor parallelism).
 Placing operators on devices generates an operator placement strategy, where input tensors are executed through these operators across multiple devices.